JDENNO91/hyperliquidtradingbot/README.md

 ## Performance Notes

 - All backtest results are based on 7 days of synthetic data
+- Currently tested on **ETH-PERP** - additional testing on **BTC-PERP** in progress
-- Real-world performance may vary
+- Real-world performance may vary across different assets
 - Expected monthly returns: 50-200% (depending on strategy and market conditions)
 - Low win rates (4-10%) are normal for profitable trend-following strategies
 - One big winner can cover many small losers (proper risk management)
+- See [Production Strategy Details](docs/user-guides/PRODUCTION_STRATEGIES.md) for asset-specific results

 ---